RedAngel121/NytePack/README.md

   - Disable crate minecart and reinforced crate minecart

 ### Lastly,
+- Change Client keybind config and upload to the Nytepack_Installer.Zip
 - Agricraft disable "Missing JSON Gen" (L13)
 - Remove World Edit Mods and other Admin only mods
 - Sort out Server vs Client side mods
 - Edit the Server Startup Script to allow packwiz management
-- Turn off Wandering Trader `/gamerule doTraderSpawning false` (or find the config)
+- Turn off Wandering Trader `/gamerule doTraderSpawning false` (or find it in a config)
 - Change Sleep % to 50

 ### Server Update Command Line: